rajkish321/Census_Data_to_AWS/README.md

 ---
 ### CloudFormation (make sure you are signed into aws)
-Create a cloudformation stack to set up the buckets in S3 and the database in Athena
+Create a cloudformation stack to set up the buckets in S3 and the database in Athena is made with boto3.
   - run 'create_stack.py'

 ### Data Prep
-Create CSV files from the inflow and outflow excel files
+Create CSV files from the inflow and outflow excel files.
   - run 'excel_to_csv.py'

-Clear the headers and footnotes from the CSV files
+Clear the headers and footnotes from the CSV files.
   - run 'cleaning.py'

-Upload the CSV files to your buckets in S3
+Upload the CSV files to your buckets in S3.
   - run 'upload_to_s3.py'

 ### Data Processing
-Create tables in your database in Athena
+Create tables in your database in Athena.
   - run 'createDB.py'
 ---
 ### Query

-  -You can query through Amazon Athena or query.py
+  -You can query through Amazon Athena or query.py.

   - Amazon Athena:
     - Go to the Query Editor for Athena and make sure you have selected "censusdb" as your database